 Using this approach, the supplied joint angles for each of the human’s joints can be used to find the location of each joint in cartesian space.
 Additionally, to provide physical dimension to the human’s body, boundary points about each of the human’s joints can be defined in the coordinate system of the joint they correspond to and translated to the fixed frame.
 To build in a factor of safety and account for uncertainty in the predicted location of the human over time, the distance between these boundary points and the joint they correspond to is increased by the the product of a scaling factor and the amount of time between the prediction and the execution time of the algorithm.
 As rotations occur about each joint, these boundary points, and the subsequent points in the kinematic chain also rotate.
-The left side of Figure 1 depicts the joint locations, marked in red, and the boundary points, marked in blue, connected with orange lines.
+The left side of Figure 1 depicts the boundary points (marked in red) connected with bluelines.
 Repeating this process for each step-in time, boundary points are defined for the entire trajectory, as seen in the right side of Figure 1, where each instance in time is represented by a different color outline.